 Why Do You Need to Sleep Train for Naps?

 Sleep is good for adults and babies alike, which is why we all need to get adequate sleep.
 It even gets more important for babies to sleep well because they are still growing and developing.
-Babies need longer hours of sleep, and that is why they need to get enough sleep in the day and night.
+Babies need longer hours of sleep, and that is why they need to get enough sleep during the day and night.

 Just to review, here’s how much sleep babies typically need – by age.
 Keep in mind that these are averages based on a lot of things.
 And so if your baby doesn’t fit into any of these averages, it’s not a huge problem.
 It just means that your baby doesn’t fit the “traditional” averages.
 My kids didn’t quite fit it, either.